Prof. Dr. Thomas Söbbing, LL.M. (HHU)

 Söbbing studied law at universities in Münster, Düsseldorf and Washington (State), worked under Thomas Hoeren at the ITM in Münster and completed programs at Harvard, Stanford, Oxford, Shanghai and St. Gallen.

-He is a member of the Friends of the German United Nations Association and the Friends of the Aspen Institute.
+He is a member Friends of the Aspen Institute Germany, the Harvard Law School Association of Germany and the Friends of the German United Nations Association.